 - Make green eggs and ham treats (perfect for easy Dr Seuss Day snacks!) and other Dr Seuss Day food

-(Don’t miss the full list of Dr Seuss Birthday school activities and crafts for Dr Seuss birthday below — even Dr Seuss activities for older students!)
+KEEP SCROLLING!
+Don’t miss the full list of Dr Seuss Birthday school activities and crafts for Dr Seuss birthday below — even Dr Seuss activities for older students!
+Makes fun homeschool Seuss activities or fun Dr Seuss day at school ideas or even a Dr Seuss thematic unit any time of year!

 You may be wondering when is national Dr Seuss Day?